 The majority of people who are convicted for a DUI are first-time offenders, which means they never had trouble with the law before.
 A first conviction can take a toll on your mental health, when having to go to court, or get arrested.
 Even if you will not be serving jail time, just the thought of it being possible can be scary.

-The financial stress you will have to go through can bring out the worst in you.
+can bring out the worst in you.
 The total cost of a DUI in the US can reach up to $18,000, which is a lot to handle.
 In fact, most individuals who have to face a DUI conviction say that, apart from personal relationships issues, the financial stress was the worst part.
 Some of them had to fight depression afterward, which meant more money spent on therapy and going back into the world again.

 The best way to cope with this is to surround yourself with friends and family and let them help you when you need it.
 Try to maintain a normal schedule and not judge yourself too harsh for the situation.